asif-ahmedb/three-tier-app-iac/README.md

 Once this is done, please wait for few seconds or minutes for the change to reflect in AWS.

-## Now we are ready to access the application via https://app.mycloudapphosting.com
+## Now we are ready to access the application via https://app.mycloudapphosting.com and access the prometheus dashboard via https://monitor.mycloudapphosting.com